In the modern world of web development, learning about server-side development is highly recommended.

 - What software do I need to build a website?

 - How do you upload files to a web server?

 With that basic understanding, you'll be ready to work your way through the modules in this section.

 This topic contains the following modules.
 You should start with the first module, then go on to one of the following modules, which show how to work with two very popular server-side languages using appropriate web frameworks.

 - Server-side website programming first steps

-- This module provides server-technology-agnostic information about server-side website programming, including answers to fundamental questions about server-side programming — "what it is", "how it differs from client-side programming", and "why it is so useful" — and an overview of some of the more popular server-side web frameworks and guidance on how to select the most suitable for your site.
-Lastly we provide an introductory section on web server security.
+This module provides technology-agnostic information about server-side website programming such as "what is it?", "how does it differ from client-side programming?", and "why is it useful?".
+This module also outlines some of the more popular server-side web frameworks and gives guidance on how to select the best one for your site.
+Lastly, an introduction to web server security is provided.